Beta is live, 0 / 200 seats claimed

 Real catch

-Karan: silent in #engineering for 11 of last 14 days.
+Chris: silent in #engineering for 11 of last 14 days.
 DM activity: yes.
-Not absent — just disengaged from team channels.
+Not absent, just disengaged from team channels.

 09 · DM-only completion